Biblical Counseling Is Discipleship

 Means (ordinary means of grace, common grace, grace through the Spirit and the church): (John 16:13; Galatians 5:22–23; Colossians 3:16; Hebrews 10:24–25)

 (We recognize that, through God’s common grace, psychological research and clinical counseling can offer real insight into human behavior and helpful tools for care.
-When appropriate, we are open to referring— and even helping subsidize—professional counseling for our members.
+When appropriate, we are open to referring our members to Christian psychologists.
 At the same time, we approach all such care through the lens of Scripture and the hope of the gospel.
 Biblical counseling remains distinct in its foundation and aim: it centers on Christ, the Wonderful Counselor (Isa.
-9:6), and seeks lasting transformation through His Word, and sets Christlikeness as our ultimate aim.
-While psychology may clarify patterns or offer skills, true and lasting change comes through Christ alone.)
+9:6), and seeks lasting transformation through His Word, and sets Christlikeness as our ultimate aim.)

-5. Biblical Counseling Is the Church’s Ordinary Calling—For Pastors and All Believers
+5. Biblical Counseling Is the Church’s Ordinary Calling—For All Believers

 “God intends that churches serve as schools of counseling wisdom.
 You serve a congregation of potential members of the pastoral care team...
 The church’s DNA includes wise counseling in daily life by people who already know and love each other.” — Powlison

-Every believer who is discipled deeply becomes, in time, someone who can disciple—and counsel—others well.
-This is not professionalized therapy, but Spirit-empowered community care.
-Pastors especially must embrace this calling.
+Every believer who is discipled deeply can become, in time, someone who can disciple—and counsel—others well.
+This is not professionalized therapy, but Spirit-empowered care in the church.
+Pastors especially must embrace this calling, but this is for all believers with the indwelling Holy Spirit.

 6. Read The Pastor as Counselor by David Powlison

-To get a more detailed layout of the link between biblical counseling and Pastor John’s pastoral philosophy please pick up a copy of David Powlison’s The Pastor as Counselor.
+To get a more detailed layout of the link between biblical counseling and Pastor John’s pastoral philosophy and vision, please pick up a copy of David Powlison’s The Pastor as Counselor for free at church.

 Comments